Green Carnation: Genre branching and new identity (2001–2006)

 Following this release, the band released their 2003 full-length album A Blessing in Disguise through French record label Season Of Mist.
 The album consisted of a blend of progressive metal/rock elements, slightly gothic tinges, and hard rock elements and brought the band into another musical terrain.
+Lyrically it leaned into the traumatic childhood of primary lyricist Sordal, whom Metal Injection describes as the band's "emotional core."
 Bjørn Harstad left the band after the recording of A Blessing, a decision he made due to his other work commitments.
 Unfortunately Bernt Moen also decided to quit the band due to obligations with other artists and solo projects after the Blessing in Disguise tour of 2003.

 Two years later the band followed up with the album The Quiet Offspring, introducing Kenneth Silden on keyboard and Michael Krumins on guitar.
 The album was released through Season Of Mist in Europe and The End Records in the US.
 This album brought the band into an even more hard-rock style of music and is seen by many to be their most commercial-sounding release.
 At this point, they made the decision to replace Anders Kobro with drummer Tommy Jackson (Jacksonville).
 Jacksonville was a natural choice since he had been a long-time friend and partner of Stein Sordal's other projects, Soxpan, Sordal and Plutho ++).
 Later in 2005, the band released an EP entitled The Burden Is Mine...
 Alone.
 This EP marked the debut of bassist/guitarist Stein Roger Sordal as a lead vocalist in the band, with the song that shares the name of the EP and the song was written and performed entirely by him.
 Drummer Tommy Jacksonville also debuted as songwriter and lyricist on the EP.
 He wrote the song "Transparent Me" for the album.
 This release also worked as a taste of what was to come with their following full-length album.

 Early 2006 marked the release of their fifth full-length Acoustic Verses.
 This album was yet another stylistic shift for the band.
 On the album, the band played all acoustic instruments, showing off a softer, warmer style for the band while retaining the progressive and darker feels they established since their debut.